misakey/dev-manifesto/contributing.md

     Our philosophy is to **never take personnally a feedback during a code review** even if you consider formulation is harsh or not well communicated.
     Always consider we are all here to learn from the others and to improve together.

-    If you don't understand a comment and find a feedback review non constructive, feel feel to ask for more details about it.
+    If you don't understand a comment and find a feedback review non constructive, feel free to ask for more details about it.
 If you can, do it even in face to face more better communication =) Keep in mind written communication is not the best to solve problems.

-    Of course, humility and pedagogy are essential to be a good reviewer, this paragraph is mostly because of potential repetitive mistakes.
+    Of course, humility and pedagogy are essential to be a good reviewer, this paragraph is mostly because of potential repetitive mistakes that lead to deshumanized review comments.

-- We aim to not use gendered pronoun (prefer `their` for someone or `its` for something).
+- We aim to not use gendered pronoun (prefer `their` for someone or `its` for something, or specify both `her/him`).